aendie/SFalmanac-Py3/README.md

 **UPDATE: Nov 2021**

 * Enhanced User Interface includes the possibility to generate tables starting at any valid date, or for any month (within -12/+11 months from today).
-* This checks if there is an Internet connection before attempting to update the Earth Orientation Parameters (EOP) from IERS.
+* It now checks if there is an Internet connection before attempting to update the Earth Orientation Parameters (EOP) from IERS.
 * Minor cosmetic improvements ('d'-correction in italics; greek 'nu' replaces 'v'-correction; Minutes-symbol added to SD and d)

 Increased accuracy due to the following minor improvements: